SixieChen/Sixie-Chen/index.md

 - **University-level third-prize:** Challenge Cup Competition for science and techonology exhibition.
 - **Social Practice Gold Medal:** Sixie Chen led the team to participate in the social practice and won the highest award.
 - **Excellence Award:** 3D printing design competition.
-- **Outstanding students:** the 39th summer school of Tsinghua University.
+- **Outstanding Students:** the 39th summer school of Tsinghua University.

 {% include_relative _includes/publications.md %}